Lazarus9000/JavaMandelBrot/README.md

-Render mandelbrot with Java
+Mandelbrot render in Java

-The project is split up in a class which generates images of the mandelbrot set.
-Here all the math is done.
+The project is split up in two classes.
+One which does all the math and generates images of the mandelbrot set.
-Two seperate classes uses different frameworks to display and interact with the image.
-Left click zooms in, right click zooms out and middle mousebutton moves the view.
+The other class handles displaying and interaction, and there are two implementations of this, using different frameworks.
 Currently the most mature of the two is the one using javaFX.

+Left click zooms in and right click zooms out

-There is also an ant build script included, which compiles the javaFX solution to a jar executable.
+There is also an ant build script included, which compiles the javaFX solution to a jar executable - Currently it uses absolute folder paths, but you can make it work on your own system with minor modifications.

 Project has been developed in eclipse and related project files are included.
 Still need to test if this is enough to make the project 'portable'.